What is a wrap account?

 - Determining your ratio of AUD-based assets to non-AUD-based assets.

-I’ve gone through these in some detail in the first section of this website under Building A Passive Portfolio, but I can see a potential use for a good advisor to assist in initially setting up a portfolio, particularly with determining your risk tolerance.
+I’ve gone through these in some detail in the first section of this website under Building A Passive Portfolio, but I can see a potential use for a good adviser to assist in initially setting up a portfolio, particularly with determining your risk tolerance.

 That’s it for setting up.
 Once you’ve determined your risk tolerance, Australian to international stock ratio, and the currency ratio within your portfolio, these translate directly to a simple 1-5 fund portfolio of low-cost index funds.